67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: 1989.

-Nearly everyone reaches for 1990 because that is when German reunification happened.
-But the physical wall fell in 1989, on the night of November 9, after East German spokesman Günter Schabowski announced open borders at a press conference, by accident.
-Reunification was the political follow-up on October 3, 1990.
+1990 is the trap, since that is when German reunification happened.
+But the physical wall came down in 1989, on the night of November 9, after East German spokesman Günter Schabowski announced open borders at a press conference, by accident.
+Reunification followed politically on October 3, 1990.

 61. Who is the most-subscribed individual creator on YouTube as of 2026?
 (Medium)